Deliverables in Project Management- The Complete Guide With Examples

 Some of these - such as a designer’s casual sketches - are neither critical for the project’s objective nor the result of deliberate work.
 Hence, you wouldn’t classify these as deliverables.

 On the other hand, your developers can’t really proceed if they don’t have a website wireframe.
-Since the wireframe is a result of deliberate, objective-focused work, you would classify it as a deliverable.
+Since the wireframe results from deliberate, objective-focused work, you would classify it as a deliverable.

 Anything can be a deliverable in a project.
-A bicycle can be a deliverable, as well as a document outlining the plan to create it.
+A bicycle and a document outlining the plan to create it can be deliverables.

-The deliverable can be massive and tangible, such as a stadium or a factory.
-It can also be tiny and intangible, such as a one-page marketing document.
+The deliverable can be massive and tangible, such as a stadium or a factory, or tiny and intangible, such as a one-page marketing document.

 Project deliverables can be created for both external and internal stakeholders.
 An example of the former would be the website you make for a client.
 A design requirements document would be an example of the latter.